Master Theses

 under the supervision of Prof. Katharina Auer-Zotlöterer?

-• You are invited to submit an exposé proposing your master 's thesis project related to the topic "Leaky-pipeline effects".
-The topic can be addressed in Academia or Business context and dealt with in a theoretical or conceptual way, by performing a systematic literature review or by conducting an empirical study.
+• The topic selected can be dealt with in a theoretical or conceptual way, by performing a systematic literature review, a qualitative literature synthesis or by conducting an empirical study.
 If you plan to do an empirical study, please preferably choose a qualitative or mixed methods-approach.

 • Although applications for the announced semester topic are preferred, applications with other topic requests in the research area of Prof. Auer-Zotlöterer can also be submitted.